vdwstoffel/code-docs/docs/javascript/react/react_router/react_router.md

   {
     path: "/",
     element: <RootLayout />, // Wrap the root layout and add other pages as children
-    // errorElement: <ErrorPage />, // if page does not exists show a define error page
     children: [
       { index: true, element: <Home /> },
       { path: "/products", element: <Products /> },